consoledotdev/home/content/research/mars.md

 #### Very long round trip times

-Applications will also need to be refactored so they become delay-tolerant and networks may need to become more application-aware, so that routing can happen based on the type of data being requested.
+Applications will also need to be refactored so they become delay-tolerant, and networks may need to become more application-aware so that routing can happen based on the type of data being requested.

-However, even with DTN storing and forwarding data operating perfectly, the application will experience very long round trip times.
-This could be due to the simple physics of speed of light transmission over long distances, but it could also be because the capacity and either (or both) ends is fully utilized.
+However, even with DTN storing and forwarding data perfectly, the application will still experience very long round trip times.
+This could be due to the simple physics of speed of light transmission over long distances, but it could also be because the capacity at either end (or both) is fully utilized.
 Such limits already exist with the Deep Space Network where resources are limited, and scheduled far into the future.

 This is where the [Licklider Transmission Protocol (LTP)](https://tools.ietf.org/html/rfc5325) comes into play.
 [A reference